FotoFacial technology offers several benefits:

 WHY CHOOSE NORTHWEST FACE & BODY

 Two reasons stand out: a) Results are very parameter dependent, and if the person delivering the therapy is not well trained to understand both physics and dermatology, optimal results are unlikely. b) Skin cancer detection (see below).
-Dr. Voss and her staff have personally trained with the doctor that invented the technique, and have extensive experience with the machine and technique that is used for FotoFacial.
+Your provider and our staff have personally trained with the doctor that invented the technique, and have extensive experience with the machine and technique that is used for FotoFacial.
 This is exciting technology, but it is not simple technology, and the specific technique of FotoFacial is the only technique that uses this technology to the best advantage.
 Skin health is vitally linked to skin beauty.
 Skin cancer and pre-cancer (Actinic Keratosis) are common on the face.
 Dermatologists are experts at detection of malignant and potentially malignant lesions.
 These lesions will be recognized and treatment can then occur.
 Unfortunately, non-dermatologists may not recognize serious skin health issues, so any non-expert performing FotoFacial may actually delay skin cancer detection.

 CONFUSED ABOUT THE NAME?